Trading curb: Description

 On the New York Stock Exchange (NYSE), one type of trading curb is referred to as a "circuit breaker".
 These limits were put in place beginning in January 1988 (weeks after Black Monday occurred in 1987) in order to reduce market volatility and massive panic sell-offs, giving traders time to reconsider their transactions.
-The regulatory filing that makes circuit breakers mandatory on United States stock exchanges is Securities and Exchange Commission Rule 80B.
-It is there that the specifics of circuit breakers are elaborated and the various price limits are outlined for investors to see.
+The regulatory filing that makes circuit breakers mandatory on United States stock exchanges is Securities and Exchange Commission Rule 80B, which lays out the specifics of circuit breakers and price limits.

 The most recently updated amendment of rule 80B went into effect on April 8, 2013, and has three tiers of thresholds that have different protocols for halting trading and closing the markets.

-At the start of each day, the NYSE sets three circuit breaker levels at levels of 7% (Level 1), 13% (Level 2) and 20% (Level 3).
-These thresholds are the percentage drops in value that the S&P 500 Index would have to suffer in order for a trading halt to occur.
-Base price levels for which these thresholds will be applied are calculated daily based on the preceding trading day's closing value of the S&P 500.
-Depending on the point drop that happens and the time of day when it happens, different actions occur automatically: Level 1 and Level 2 declines result in a 15-minute trading halt unless they occur after 3:25pm, when no trading halts apply.
-A Level 3 decline results in trading being suspended for the remainder of the day.
+At the start of each day, the NYSE sets three circuit breaker levels: Level 1 is 7%, Level 2 is 13%, and Level 3 is 20%.
+These thresholds are percentage drops in the S&P 500 Index, relative to the value at the close of the preceding trading day.
+Level 1 and 2 declines each cause at least a 15-minute halt in trading (unless they occur after 3:25 pm, in which case no halt occurs).
+A maximum of one halt per level can occur each day.
+A Level 3 decline will halt trading for the remainder of the day.

 Circuit breakers are also in effect on the Chicago Mercantile Exchange (CME) and all subsidiary exchanges where the same thresholds that the NYSE has are applied to equity index futures trading.
-However, there is a CME specific price limit that prevents 5% increases and decreases in price during after hours trading.
+However, there is a CME-specific price limit that prevents 7% increases and decreases in price during after hours trading.
 Base prices for which the percentage thresholds are applied are derived from the weighted average price on the future during the preceding trading day's last thirty seconds of trading.
 Price limits for equity index and foreign exchange futures are posted on the CME website at the close of each trading session.

-There is a security specific circuit breaker system, similar to the market wide system, that is known as the "Limit Up - Limit Down Plan" (LULD).
+There is a security-specific circuit breaker system, similar to the market wide system, that is known as the "Limit Up – Limit Down Plan" (LULD).
 This LULD system succeeds the previous system that only prevented dramatic losses, but not speculative gains, in a short amount of time.
-This rule is in place to combat security specific volatility as opposed to market wide volatility.
+This rule is in place to combat security-specific volatility as opposed to market wide volatility.
 The thresholds for a trading halt on an individual security are as follows.
 Each percentage change in value has to occur within a 5-minute window in order for a trading halt to be enacted: